ibm-cloud-docs/vmwaresolutions/archiref/caveonix/caveonix-step1.md

 * Scale-out VMs – The scale-out VMs (the database and the data index) scale according to the number of assets and the required data retention.
 These requirements might create demand for more scale-out hard disk space and more scale-out VMs.

 Review the three Caveonix RiskForesight deployment models:
-* “All-in-one” – An automated deployment and configuration of 1 VM that hosts all the application components:
+* “All-in-one” – An automated deployment and configuration of one VM that hosts all the application components:
    * All application components installed on one VM.
    * Remote Collectors can be installed on separate VMs.
    *  Small deployments – up to 100 assets with 7 - 30 days of indexing.